Antique Billiard Accessories

 Antique Billiard Triangle – Splined Corners

-The Antique Pool Ball Triangle with Splined Corners (Item 203) is a premier example of 19th-century billiard craftsmanship.
+(Item 203) The Antique Pool Ball Triangle with Splined Corners is a premier example of 19th-century billiard craftsmanship.
 The Significance of "Splined Corners" In the late 1800s, plastic and metal reinforcements were not yet standard.
 To prevent a wooden triangle from warping or splitting under the pressure of tight racking, master woodworkers used splines (also known as "spliced" or "feathered" joints).
 The Technique: A thin strip of contrasting or matching hardwood was inserted into a kerf (slot) cut across the mitered corner.
-The Purpose: This provided a massive increase in surface area for glue bonding and acted as a mechanical [...]
+The Purpose: This provided a massive increase in surface area for glue bonding and acted as a mechanical lock, [...]

 Antique Billiard Player Greats

-That is an absolute gem of billiard history.
-Finding those three specific titans—Willie Hoppe, Welker Cochran, and George Sutton—in a single professional cabinet photo is like finding a rookie card for three Hall of Famers on one piece of cardstock.
-(Item 201) Given the 9 1/4" x 7 1/4" dimensions, this is likely a "Large Format" cabinet card, which was often reserved for promotional use in pool halls or for high-end collectors of the era.
-The Legends in the Frame To put the "weight" of this photo into perspective, here is a quick look at who you're holding: Willie Hoppe [...]
+(Item 201) This is an absolute gem of billiard history.
+Finding these three specific titans—Willie Hoppe, Welker Cochran, and George Sutton—in a single professional cabinet photo is like finding a rookie card for three Hall of Famers on one piece of cardstock.
+Given the 9 1/4" x 7 1/4" dimensions, this is likely a "Large Format" cabinet card, which was often reserved for promotional use in pool halls or for high-end collectors of the era.
+The Legends in the Frame Willie Hoppe ("The Boy Wonder"): He won 51 world titles between 1906 and 1952.
+If this is a "young" photo, [...]